cybergarage/go-mysql/README.md

 ![](doc/img/framework.png)

-Currentlu, the go-mysqld is based on [Vitess](https://vitess.io) which is a sharding framework for [MySQL](https://www.mysql.com/), and the go-mysqld makes it possible to implement your original [MySQL](https://www.mysql.com/)-compatible servers more easily reusing the binary protocol and query parser modules in [Vitess](https://vitess.io).
+Currently, the go-mysqld is based on [Vitess](https://vitess.io) which is a sharding framework for [MySQL](https://www.mysql.com/), and the go-mysqld makes it possible to implement your original [MySQL](https://www.mysql.com/)-compatible servers more easily reusing the binary protocol and query parser modules in [Vitess](https://vitess.io).

 ## Table of Contents